 In 1978 our friend Jim moved up to the berkshires and we have all been here ever since.
 For all these many years we have earned our way by making and selling our unique style of dark bamboo flutes, walking sticks and walking stick flutes.
 We sell mostly at juried craft fairs and music festivals throughout the Northeastern United States.
 We do over 30 shows a year which puts us on the road for about 80 days.

-We were the first to develop and sell our line of amazing walking stick flutes which have been featured in publications such as Signals Catalog, Real Goods and Backpackers Magazine.
+We were the first to develop and sell our line of amazing Walking Stick Futes which have been featured in publications such as Signals Catalog, Real Goods and Backpackers Magazine.

 We first began making our bamboo wood flutes during the fall/winter of 1974 when friends of ours living in Stockbridge, Art and Ann, wanted to try and make some bamboo flutes.
 At that time I was playing a concert flute in an amateur orchestra in town.
-The flute I was playing was a solid silver Gemeinhardt French model with low B foot.
-An awesome flute.
-I offered to help if Art and Ann in tuning the bamboo flutes if they needed it.
-They did, one thing led to another, yada-yada-yada, and here we are 40 years later.
-Ya gotta wonder......!
+The flute I was playing at the time was a Gemeinhardt, solid silver French model flute with low B foot.
+An awesome flute!
+I offered to help Art and Ann in tuning the bamboo flutes if they needed it.
+They did, one thing led to another, yada-yada-yada, and here we are 45 years later.

 The early years of our craft business consisted almost exclusively of doing craft shows held inside shopping malls.
 During the 70's and 80's mall craft shows were very popular.
 A typical mall show had anywhere between 75 to 150 craftspeople exhibiting their wares.
 You had to be juried into the show and could only sell what you made.
 Mall shows usually started on a Tuesday or Wednesday morning and ended Sunday night.
 You were selling in the mall twelve hours a day, 10 to 10.
 Kiosks that you see today in mall aisles are a direct descended of the old mall craft shows.